Psiphon-Inc/psiphon-automation/EmailResponder/README.md

 Assumes that the base AMI and Load Balancer are already created.

+The overall reason/rationale for this scaling policy is something like this:

+Most of the time we have a very stable daily number of requests.
+It sometimes grows and contracts, but generally it's predictable.
+We would like our "normal" state to be sufficient but not overkill -- saving money is important.
+We also sometimes have major spikes in requests -- like, sudden increases of 10x or 20x.
+This can result from a TV program mentioning us and all the viewers hitting us at the same time.
+In the past we have choked and lost requests and/or taken a very long time to respond.
+We would like to be able to cope with such situations more gracefully.

+So our approach to scaling will be to go up very fast, and then let the pool shrink if the capacity isn't needed.
+This will probably be our best chance of coping with a sudden 20x request increase.

 ```python

 from boto.ec2.autoscale import AutoScaleConnection, LaunchConfiguration, AutoScalingGroup, ScalingPolicy
 import boto.ec2.cloudwatch
 from boto.ec2.cloudwatch import MetricAlarm